masaylighto/German-Learning-Notes/Course/Vary/Preposition Complete.md

 4. Onto or towards a vertical surface or object (+acc) =>Ich hänge das Bild **an** die Wand.
 5. At a specific place (+dat)=>Wir stehen direkt **am** Bahnsteig.
 6. Working or studying at an institution (+dat) => Ich studiere an der Universität.
-7. _an_ can be used to refer to a specific quantity of something that is available.
-8. Referring to a specific characteristic of something =>**An** einem Apfel ist ein Wurm
 9. Showing the extent of something in the phrase _bis an_ (+acc) => Das Wasser ging mir bis **an** die Knie.
 10. Emphasizing the spatial proximity of two things, or the large number of similar things => Wir wohnen Tür **an** Tür.
 11. Approximately (+acc) =>Es waren **an** die 200 Leute da.